-Properly managed social media marketing campaigns will engage in a/b testing, which are concurrent campaigns that serve the same goal, but use different messaging strategies.
-An a/b test will allow you to perform head to head comparisons of different approaches in a controlled environment.
+Properly managed social media marketing campaigns will engage in a/b testing, which are concurrent campaigns that serve the same goal but use different messaging strategies.
+An a/b test will allow you to perform head-to-head comparisons of different approaches in a controlled environment.
 Savvy marketers will continuously utilize a/b testing in order to zero in on the most effective messaging strategies.
 Here are some metrics to track and properly evaluate the success of a social media campaign; I’m going to cover several of the most important social media marketing campaign metrics.

 The first social media metric I’m going to cover is the response rate: The response rate measures how engaging your social media efforts are.
-There are many different ways to measure this, but for the purposes of providing an introduction to social media marketing, I’m going to keep it clear and concise for now.
-For a business new to social media marketing (whether running it in-house, or outsourcing it) the most straightforward way to measure a social media campaign’s effectiveness involves tallying the number of responses various social media posts receive.
+There are many different ways to measure this, but for the purpose of providing an introduction to social media marketing, I’m going to keep it clear and concise for now.
+For a business new to social media marketing (whether running it in-house or outsourcing it) the most straightforward way to measure a social media campaign’s effectiveness involves tallying the number of responses various social media posts receive.

 A campaign’s Reach is the response rate measured against the size of the audience.
-An example would be a company promoting a new product to its twitter followers; the reach would be the number of responses (let’s say 500) relative the size of the audience (50,000 twitter followers).
-The reach metric gives much needed context to the response rate.
+An example would be a company promoting a new product to its Twitter followers; the reach would be the number of responses (let’s say 500) relative to the size of the audience (50,000 Twitter followers).
+The reach metric gives much-needed context to the response rate.
 Reach is also measured and compared by using a/b testing of different messaging strategies.

 Amplification rate: Simply put, this is the rate at which your network shares your material with other networks.
-In everyday life, we experience the effects of amplification through viral videos such as Gangham Style, currently the all time leader in social media amplification.
+In everyday life, we experience the effects of amplification through viral videos such as Gangham Style, currently the all-time leader in social media amplification.
 The song’s music video which jumped from South Korean social and pop culture networks to social networks and pop culture networks around this world shows the exponential power of amplification.
-On a smaller scale this metric is still important because it shows how the public feels about your brand.
+On a smaller scale, this metric is still important because it shows how the public feels about your brand.